Skip to main content

 Grand Avenue Complete Streets Project

-StakeholderDesignWorking with City on design, on bus stop lengths and designs.
-Bus Lanes, formerly recommended by City, have been removed from upcoming paving project.
-District staff working on collaborative approach with OakDOT to incorporate transit improvements into complete streets project, including boarding islands and shelters.
+Design Bus Lanes, formerly recommended by City, have been removed from upcoming paving project.
+District staff working on collaborative approach with OakDOT to incorporate bus lanes into complete streets project.
 More information.

 City of Oakland/ACTC